andrewdelamare/SDA-Fall22/README.md

 - Deployment of back-end with heroku
 - Deployment of front end with cloudflare

+Tests:
+- Back end tests with jest
+- Basic front end render tests with jest

 ***
 ## Upcoming Features

 Tests:
-- Back end tests with jest
-- Front end tests with jest
 - End to end tests with cypress

 Documentation:
 - Parser docs